Weighing app development on Sony

 What this means for developers targeting Sony TVs

-Since Sony TVs rely on Android TV at their core, you’ll use the same standard development tools and APIs.
+Since Sony TVs rely on Android TV at their core, you’ll use the same standard development tools and APIs during Sony Android TV app development.

-But if you want your app to fully participate in the Google TV experience — which most Sony users now see — you’ll need to implement the proper content discovery APIs so that your catalog can be indexed, allowing Google TV to access, understand, and present your content effectively on the home screen.
+But if you want your app to fully participate in the Google TV experience, which most Sony users now see, you’ll need to implement the proper content discovery APIs.
+This way, your catalog can be indexed, allowing Google TV to access, understand, and present your content effectively on the home screen.

-You won’t control how Google surfaces your content — that’s part of the proprietary recommendation logic — but you can control what data you provide, and how clearly your app communicates what it offers.
+You won’t control how Google surfaces your content because that’s part of the proprietary recommendation logic, but you can control what data you provide, and how clearly your app communicates what it offers.
 That’s the difference between simply being installed and actually being watched.

 Let's make it work